Peter Stone (writer): Paris

+Broadway and television

 Kean

 In 1953, Stone saw a play by Jean Paul Sartre called Kean, adapted from the play by Alexandre Dumas based on the life of Edmund Kean.
 The Broadway singer and actor Alfred Drake was keen to make Kean into a musical, so much so that his agent (who was also Stone's agent) became the producer.
 Stone signed on in December 1960.

 On 2 November 1961 Kean premiered on Broadway, with music and lyrics by Robert Wright and George Forrest, and Stone as playwright.
 He was hesitant to write for a musical, even though he loved them and saw them: "I did not see myself as doing that...and then an opportunity arose...I just wanted to be on Broadway".
 Stone needed some help, so he consulted Frank Loesser.
-Stone said of him, "terribly talented, successful and sophisticate man", when asking Loesser where songs went and other questions about musical structure, and said he was "more than helpful, he was inspiring".
-The show only ran for 92 performances but helped establish Stone on Broadway.
+Stone said of him, "terribly talented, successful and sophisticated man", when asking Loesser where songs went and other questions about musical structure, and said he was "more than helpful, he was inspiring".
+The show only ran for 92 performances and was considered somewhat of a flop, but it helped establish Stone on Broadway.